Sircjarr/Kt-Cmd-Args-Parser/README.md

     )
 }
 ```
-The method for defining a subcommand is `parser.subparser()`.
+The method for defining a subcommand is `subparser`.
 The return type of this method is a non-nullable `Lazy` delegate `Subcommand` which initializes to another custom args class on parsing.

 **Subcommand args classes**
 ```kotlin